debugdoctor/LiNaStore/README.md

-# Lihastore
+# linastore
-A simple file storage using hashmap
+A simple, fast and low-cost file storage service